-Procurement policy makes sure that the EPIF Group upholds its commitment, thorough screening of a material supplier is carried out, to make sure that the supplier is conscious of the stated principles and we encourage the suppliers to share our commitments to law and regulation, ethical business conduct, human rights and working conditions, health and safety, and environmental protection.
-In addition, the EPIF Group expects its suppliers to uphold the eight fundamental Conventions of the International Labour Organization

-Procurement policy is committed to conducting its business activities in a transparent and operationally excellent manner and expects the same of its suppliers.
-S2 Health and safety
+Key content Procurement policy n screening of a materi of the stated principl regulation, ethical bu and environmental pr eight fundamental Co General objective Procurement policy is and operationally exc Related sustainability matter S2 Health and safety S2 Training and skills S2 Forced labor S2 Child labor Monitoring process EPIF Group monit thorough screenin Suppliers will ens standards require and health of emp Scope of policy EPIF, their subsidiarie Accountable role for implementation EPIF board and exect Third-party standards/initiatives Conventions of the Ir ISO 45001 certificati makes sure that the EPIF Group upholds its commitment, thorough rial supplier is carried out, to make sure that the supplier is conscious les and we encourage the suppliers to share our commitments to law and usiness conduct, human rights and working conditions, health and safety, protection.
+In addition, the EPIF Group expects its suppliers to uphold the conventions of the International Labour Organization is committed to conducting its business activities in a transparent cellent manner and expects the same of its suppliers.